Instalab

 This test is most useful if any of these apply to you.

-You get tingling, itching, or mild swelling in your mouth or throat after biting into raw apple, and want to know if it's a real allergy.
+You get itching or swelling in your mouth or throat when you eat raw apple, and you want to know what is driving it.

 About Apple (Mal d 1) IgE